Akshita1303/Customer-Segmentation-and-Product-Recommendation/README.md

 2. Studying customer behaviour and predicting customer lifetime value

 4. Recommendation using product rating and reviews

-Whereas the secondary goal is to find and analysis the reasons for customer dissatisfaction and coming up with optimal solutions.